woodard/libabigail/doc/manuals/libabigail-concepts.rst

 	   offset of the insertion point of the data member, starting from the beginning of the relevant structure or class.

+.. _suppr_data_member_offset_selector_expressions_label:

+	 - data member offset selector expressions, such as:

 	     - the keyword ``end`` which is a named constant which value equals the offset of the end of the of the structure or class.

 	     - the function call expression ``offset_of(data-member-name)`` where `data-member-name` is the name of a given data member of the relevant structure or class.
 The value of this function call expression is an integer that represents the offset of the data member denoted by ``data-member-name``.

 	     - the function call expression ``offset_after(data-member-name)`` where `data-member-name` is the name of a given data member of the relevant structure or class.
 The value of this function call expression is an integer that represents the offset of the point that comes right after the region occupied by the data member denoted by ``data-member-name``.

+	     - the function call expression ``offset_of_first_data_member_regexp(data-member-name-regexp)``
+	       where `data-member-name-regexp` is a regular expression
+	       matching a data member.
+The value of this function call expression is an integer that represents the offset of the first data member which name matches the regular expression argument.
+If no data member of a given class type matches the regular expression, then the class type won't match the current directive.

+	     - the function call expression ``offset_of_last_data_member_regexp(data-member-name-regexp)``
+	       where `data-member-name-regexp` is a regular expression
+	       matching a data member.
+The value of this function call expression is an integer that represents the offset of the last data member which name matches the regular expression argument.
+If no data member of a given class type matches the regular expression, then the class type won't match the current directive.

   .. _suppr_has_data_member_inserted_between_label: